k6 (Grafana) Alternatives

 Migration steps

-5. Cancel k6 Cloud if BlazeMeter covers your testing.
+5. Cancel the Grafana Cloud k6 line item once BlazeMeter covers your scenarios.

 Paid plans from $159.00/mo